Stu Hart: Early life

 Hart was born in Saskatoon in 1915 to Edward and Elizabeth Stewart Hart.
-He was mainly of Ulster Scot descent from his father's side but also had Scottish and English ancestry from his mother's side of the family.
+He was mainly of Ulster Scot descent on his father's side and had Scottish and English ancestry from his mother's side of the family.

 His childhood was impoverished; as a boy, Stu Hart lived in a tent with his family on the prairie in Alberta, living off the land, milking cows and wild game that Stu took down with his slingshot.
 As a child Hart and his sisters were often mistreated at school by both fellow students and teachers since it was well known that they were from such a poor family.
 Hart was also berated and treated with disdain for being lefthanded, something seen as deviant at the time.
 Like most lefthanded children at the time, he was forced to work with his right, and as a result he became ambidextrous.
 In 1928, his father was arrested for failure to pay back taxes, while the Salvation Army sent Stu, his mother, and two sisters, Sylvester and Edrie to live in Edmonton.
 Due to his destitute childhood and youth Hart did not experience a dramatic shift in life quality or mentality during the Great Depression which affected most others around him in Edmonton.